-Cover Z-Brackets With Lap Sealant
+Step 5: Cover Z-Brackets With Lap Sealant

-Let Everything Dry & Cure
+Step 6: Let Everything Dry & Cure

-Mounting Flexible Solar Panels On An RV Roof
+Mounting Flexible Solar Panels on an RV Roof

 We don’t have flexible panels on our roof, but if we did, we would use the below video as our guide.

-Flexible solar panels often suffer damage from excess heat because these panels cannot easily dissipate the heat beneath them, unlike rigid panels.
+Flexible solar panels often suffer damage from excess heat because these panels cannot efficiently dissipate the heat beneath them, unlike rigid panels.
 But ‘RV With Tito’ seems to have found a solution to this problem while simultaneously not drilling ANY holes on his RV roof.
 Enjoy!

 Final Thoughts: Mounting Solar Panels Isn’t So Bad!

 We hope you’ve found this guide to mount solar panels to your RV roof useful.

 After you’ve successfully attached your solar panels, you’re ready to wire them to your batteries so that you can begin the solar charging process.
 Check out our other articles below for more van life solar resources.

 For any additional questions about how to mount solar panels on a camper van roof, please post a comment in the section below.